RETREAT FAQ

 When should I book my return flight?

-We recommend booking a late evening (red-eye) flight on October 17th or a flight the following morning or afternoon (October 18th) from La Aurora International Airport (GUA).
+The best flights offered back to East Coast are late evening (red-eye) flights on October 17th or a flight the following morning or early afternoon (October 18th) from La Aurora International Airport (GUA).

-On the final day (October 17), we’ll enjoy a closing morning at Lake Atitlán before departing late morning as a group.
+On the final day (October 17), we’ll enjoy a closing morning at Lake Atitlán before departing in the late morning as a group.

 If you choose to book a same-day (Oct 17th) late afternoon flight, you will need to arrange private transportation from the lake early that morning (approximately $200) and will miss the closing portion of the retreat.